Praveena1931/Workfolw/README.md

 As the test job failed deploy job will be skipped because it is dependent on test job

-Step 8 Sharing files from one job to another to store data once a workflow is completed you can use *upload artifact* and use that stored o/p in another job use *download  atrifact*  added upload artifact in build to store o/p file and download artifact in test and deploy to use that stored o/p file
+Step 8 Sharing files from one job to another to store data once a workflow is completed you can use *upload artifact* and use that stored o/p in another job use *download  atrifact*  added upload artifact in build to store o/p file and download artifact in test and deploy to use that stored o/p file. once the jobs is successful you can see Artifacts column is added actions workflow console

+Step 9 Working with variables at diff levels